Most frequent questions and answers

 No, the employer must be based in South Yorkshire and this must be the employee’s official base of work however, they do not have to reside within the region.

 No, the training has to provide you with the skills you need.
 This could include accredited and non-accredited training or a combination.
 If you need something designing specifically for you, make contact with one of our Training Providers or get in touch with us.

 The expectation is that the employer has a permanent base within South Yorkshire and the employee’s permanent base of work is South Yorkshire however, there may be cases where we can consider supporting employees who do not meet that precise definition and we will consider this on a case by case basis linked to the growth case presented.

-For large businesses the maximum contribution from Skills Bank is 50%.
 There is no upper limit on the cost of training, we will take each application on its merits and look closely at the cost per learner and the business case for growth outlined in the application.